MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/certificatestore-csp.md

 Supported operation is Get.

+> [!NOTE]
-> **Note**  Root/System is case sensitive.
+> Root/System is case sensitive.
 Please use the RootCATrustedCertificates CSP moving forward for installing root certificates.